bntam/tai-sanh-landing-vibe/CMS_OAUTH_QUICK_SETUP.md

 ## 🐛 Troubleshooting

 ### "Authentication failed"
-- Check that environment variables are set correctly in Cloudflare Pages
-- Verify the callback URL is exactly: `https://api.netlify.com/auth/done`
+- Verify the callback URL in GitHub OAuth app is: `https://phongkhamtaisanh.com/admin/`
+- Check that your GitHub account has access to the repository
 - Make sure you've deployed the latest changes

 ### "Cannot read repository"
 - Verify your GitHub account has access to the repository
 - Check that the repository name in `config.yml` is correct: `bntam/tai-sanh-landing-vibe`
+- Make sure the repository is public or you've authorized the OAuth app for private repos

 ### "Local backend not working"
 - Make sure `npx decap-server` is running in a separate terminal
 - Check that you're accessing `http://localhost:4321/admin` (not the production URL)
+- Verify `local_backend: true` is set in `config.yml`

 ---